- About Us

 - Secure the written consent of a faculty or staff member of the University to serve as an advisor to the organization.

-- Have approximately ten interested members.
+- Have at least ten interested members.

 - Elect officers and ratify constitution.

 - Submit an electronic copy of the constitution to the Department of Student Life along with required forms for officers and membership.
-The constitution will be forwarded to the Student Organization Recognition Committee who will review the constitution and either accept it or recommend changes.
+The constitution will be forwarded to the Student Organization Recognition Committee of Student Council, who will review the constitution and either accept it or recommend changes.
 The Student Organization Recognition Committee will then forward the document to the Vice Chancellor for Student Affairs or designee to recommend approval.

 - Official recognition is granted by the Vice Chancellor for Student Affairs or designee.